 Over the years, we've heard through the celebrity grapevine that simply applying the stuff straight can work as an easy DIY remedy for glow-deprived skin, but when I consulted celebrity esthetician Renée Rouleau on the matter, she said she usually steers people away from using their saccharine kitchen stash directly atop the complexion.
 First of all, Rouleau told me that acne is "far too complicated and needy," thus using honey alone as a treatment option probably won't do much, if anything, to turn an acneic condition around.
-Additionally, and as she discusses more at length in this helpful post, the majority of foods (like honey) we like to boost our diets with aren't in an absorbable form.
+Additionally, the majority of foods (like honey) we like to boost our diets with aren't in an absorbable form.
 "Physiologically, they are nowhere near as effective at absorbing into the skin where it's needed, and they are not in a stable form that can hold up as manufactured products can," she explains.
 That said, she doesn't deny honey's hydration benefits (which is surprisingly essential when it comes to caring for acne-prone skin) and says she doesn't have an issue with it being used topically, as the skin can always benefit from a touch more moisture.

 The writing on the wall: Honey-infused skincare products that also feature other strategic skin-loving ingredients (and are created in more absorbable forms) are probably the better options for reaping real and credible results (something I've personally found to be true).
 So I've pulled together my entire stash of honey-enriched face masks (a best-of collection, if you will) to get you started.
 Keep scrolling for 12 of the best honey face masks I've found to make a difference in treating and soothing my breakouts.